eyal-wow-addons/WowInfo/README.md

     * Supports connected realms.
     * Can be configured via the options.

-* **PvPS Status**: Shows the progress of honor level, conquest bar and the current arena/rbg rating.
+* **PvP Status**: Shows the progress of honor level, conquest bar and the current arena/rbg rating.
     * Appears when hovering over Looking for Group button.

 * **Reputation**: Shows the reputation status for tracked factions.